 We tried to tell the whole truth.
 I hope that in seeing these letters, you feel the play and joy of language, and are moved to write a letter of your own.

-1) Write a letter to your younger self.
+1) Write a letter to yourself at age 5.

 2) Write a letter to yourself at age 85.
 Tell yourself about the life you’ve had.

-3) Write a short, appreciative letter to your mother.
-Or write a short, angry letter to your mother.
+3) Write a short, appreciative letter to your mother or a short, angry letter to your mother.

 4) Consider the night sky, moon and stars.
 Write a letter describing their qualities to them.